You want smart political talk without the meltdowns?

 It's insane.

-If they're not overtly hostile, they'll be passively hostile because this isn't an easy easy issue to get your hands around.
+If they're not overtly hostile, they'll be passively hostile because this isn't an easy issue to get your hands around.

 And when we get our guys moving in the right direction at the state and local level, the police already are starting to understand.

-We need the citizens, the citizen army has to take on this issue and has to make it personal and make it your job to inform others about this.
+The citizen army has to take on this issue and has to make it personal and make it your job to inform others about this.

 We've got a great array of guests here today.